icann/octo-039-040-v2/README.md

 Section 4: Add an appendix that describes a public ledger that is not a blockchain that can hold name system data like ownership, delegation, DNSSEC keys, and so on.
 The intended appendix is [here](public-ledger.md).

+Replace the current appendix with a longer one that lists features for a handful of blockchain name systems to help readers compare them.

 Add pointer to SAC123, SSAC Report on the Evolution of Internet Name Resolution.

 ## OCTO-040